Salvaged Vehicles in South Dakota

 Make sure to save all the receipts for parts or repairs.
 You'll need to attach these to your registration.

 You may register your vehicle at the treasurer's office in the county where you live.
-If you are not going to register the vehicle yourself, you must complete a power of attorney document and give it to the person who will be signing the registration for you.
+If you are not going to register the vehicle yourself, you must complete a Power of Attorney (Form MV-008) and give it to the person who will be signing the registration for you.

 If everything checks out, and you have paid all taxes and fees due, you will then receive your registration and new plates.

-After the Division of Motor Vehicles has cleared everything, you will be granted a rebuilt title, which costs $5.
+After the Motor Vehicles Division has cleared everything, you will be granted a rebuilt title, which costs $10.

 There's another side to salvaged vehicles, and it's one of which potential used car buyers must be aware.